Legality of BDSM

-Criminalization of consensual BDSM practices is usually not with explicit reference to BDSM, but results from the fact that such behavior as spanking or cuffing someone could be considered a breach of personal rights, which in principle constitutes a criminal offense.
+Criminalization of consensual BDSM practices usually does not involve explicit reference to BDSM, but results from the fact that such behavior as spanking or cuffing someone could be considered a breach of personal rights, which in principle constitutes a criminal offense.
 In Germany, Netherlands, Japan and Scandinavia, such behavior is legal in principle.
-In Austria the legal status is not clear, while in Switzerland some BDSM practices can be considered criminal.
+In Austria the legal status is not clear, while in Switzerland and parts of Australia some BDSM practices can be considered criminal.

-Spectacular incidents like the US scandal of People v.
-Jovanovic and the British Operation Spanner demonstrate the degree to which difficult grey areas can pose a problem for the individuals and authorities involved, and the importance of knowing the legal status of the right of consent in the judicial statue of the country of resident for the practitioners of BDSM.
+Highly publicized cases, such as the US scandal of People v.
+Jovanovic and the British Operation Spanner, demonstrate the degree to which legal grey areas can pose a problem for the individuals and authorities involved, and the importance of knowing the legal status of the right of consent in the judicial statue of the country of residence for the practitioners of BDSM.

 Australia

-In Australia, BDSM is illegal in the Northern Territory.
+In Australia, the law on BDSM is "cobbled together from a small pool of legal cases", under common law.
+A senior lecturer in law from the University of Technology Sydney said that "it is unlikely that acts such as bloodletting and permanent disfigurement would escape lawful punishment based on the level of serious harm and the intimidation that may underpin the procurement of consent."

+In the Northern Territory in 2004, consensual harm was discussed as part of an Aboriginal tribal punishment, not sexual gratification, in Re Anthony.
+The Northern Territory Supreme Court held that it could not release on bail a defendant charged with manslaughter over the death of his wife, because he was going to be "speared" by his community, a traditional tribal punishment involving piercing the criminal's leg with a spear and being hit with sticks, despite his consent.
+The court found the serious nature of the harm meant it was not in the community's interest.

+In New South Wales, a 2014 reform of domestic violence law meant that a person can choke someone with their consent, however consent is not a defense if the choking is to the point of someone being "unconscious, insensible or incapable of resistance, whilst being reckless as to doing so".

+In Australia, the legality of BDSM is often discussed under the 1994 UK House of Lords R v Brown framework, despite it not being legally binding in Australia.
+UK court decisions are no longer binding in Australia, with the Australia Act 1986 of the UK and Australian parliaments rendering the ability of Australians to appeal to the UK courts a "legislative dead letter", despite it technically remaining in the Constitution.

 BDSM pornography is banned nationwide and any pornography containing BDSM is classified RC (refused classification) in Australia.
+However, it is still widely accessible online, as there are fewer rules governing pornography available via the internet rather than released in physical media.